Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Andrei Kisil

-Andrei Kisil is the current head of Plast Ukrainian youth scouting organization’s branch in Edmonton, Alberta.
+Andrei Kisil is the president of Plast – Ukrainian Youth Scouting organization’s branch in Edmonton, Alberta.
 Elected to this position in the fall of 2023, Andrei is the youngest head of a Plast branch in Canadian history, having been elected at the young age of 23.

 Chloe Smith

 Chloe Smith is a 3rd year student at the University of Alberta studying towards a BA in Psychology.
-Chloe has been on the SUSK board since May of 2023, she is currently volunteering as VP National.
+Chloe has been on the Ukrainian Canadian Students Society (SUSK) board since May of 2023, and is currently volunteering as VP National.
 She also sits on the Ukrainian Students Society executive at the UofA as VP External.
 Outside of school Chloe is also a member of the Vohon Ukrainian Dance Ensemble.

 Media and Journalism